AshwinKTyagi/MBOX-Chatbot/README.md

 I will not want to use cloud storage unless I am deploying this as an actual product.

-- For now just host some NoSQL db locally for embeddings
+- For now I am using a local Qdrant cluster